Employers don’t like unexplained time on a curriculum vitae (CV) or resume. This is a hangover from when people didn’t flit between jobs.

 This is an extreme case.
-Hopefully it doesn’t apply to you.
+Hopefully, it doesn’t apply to you.
 The other serious negative possibility is a forced break after dismissal.

 Sacked people have difficulty finding another job, particularly in a tight-knit industry.

-Less negative, but still of concern to potential employer is blank CV space due to illness.
+Less negative, but still of concern to a potential employer is blank CV space due to illness.
 Companies are unwilling to hire people with medical problems – despite skills shortages.